 After personally taking it to a short test-drive and a professional mechanical check-up we closed the deal.
 We got a 2005, 4X4 Mercedes-Benz Sprinter 2.7, 316CDI minibus with 160.000 km / 99.400 mi, belonging to a four-star hotel in the Polish mountains, bordering with Slovakia.

-This van is also known as Mercedes Sprinter T1N, and empowers a 2.7L 5-cylinder turbo diesel engine with 154HP and 243 ft-lb torque.
-The truck was in excellent conditions since it was used only during Winter, to transport clients from the hotel to the ski resort up in the hills.
+This van is also known as Mercedes Sprinter T1N, and empowers a 2.7L 5-cylinder turbo-diesel engine with 154HP and 243 ft-lb torque.
+The truck was in excellent condition since it was used only during Winter, to transport clients from the hotel to the ski resort up in the hills.

 Photo Gallery of Sprinter 4X4